bookingactivities/booking-activities/readme.txt

 * Feature - iCal - Export / Sync bookings (just like CSV export)
 * Feature - iCal - Customize the events title and description with event data
 * Feature - iCal - Display the booking list in the events description
+* Tweak - The Events will be bookable in / for up to options can now be set in days, hours and minutes
+* Tweak - The Booking changes delay option can now be set in days, hours and minutes
 * Tweak - The backend booking list is now AJAXified (optional, saved per user)
 * Tweak - Bookings export settings are now saved per user
 * Tweak - Add an export option to choose between raw or formatted data (in bookings export settings)
 * Tweak - Make the array export format more user-friendly (line breaks + indents instead of brackets)
 * Tweak - Add an option to allow to display columns with private data in frontend booking lists (in general settings)
-* Tweak - Add a link to the booking admin page on the booking IDs of booking lists (for admin only)
+* Tweak - Add a link to the booking admin page on the booking IDs of booking lists (for administrators only)
 * Tweak - Add columns in user booking list: customer_roles
-* Tweak - The Booking changes delay option can now be set in days, hours and minutes
+* Tweak - The reschedule booking system now uses all the possible initial booking form calendar field settings
 * Fix - Redirect URL when booking on event click didn't work
 * Fix - Add compulsory hidden quantity field when booking on event click
 * Fix - All grouped bookings were displayed in each rows of the frontend booking list when group_by = none